nickjj/orats/README.md

 The version comparisons can be fully trusted but when comparing a specific playbook or inventory file it's not really possible to guarantee a valid comparison.

-When passing in `--playbook-file` or `--inventory-file` it will look for certain keywords in the file.
+When passing in `--playbook` or `--inventory` it will look for certain keywords in the file.
 If it finds the keyword then it will assume that keyword is working and up to date.
 Since you can edit these files freely there may be cases where it reports a false positive.